 The development of the world economy, including in the Southeast Asian region and in member countries of the Association of Southeast Asian Nations (Asean), resulted in the decreasing boundaries between countries in carrying out economic activities.
-It facilitates business actors to conduct cross-country transactions in expanding their business.
+It facilitates business actors to conduct cross-country transactions in expanding their businesses.

 Article 21 of the Law states that “Bankruptcy covers the entire wealth of the Debtor at the time the verdict of the bankruptcy statement is pronounced as well as everything obtained during bankruptcy”.

 Law No. 37/2004 is the legal basis for resolving disputes between debtors and creditors related to debt problems, mainly the debtor’s failure to pay his debts to more than one creditor.
 As a consequence of the bankruptcy decision, the court appoints a receiver to manage the debtor’s assets and sell them through the state auction house or private sale.